-An HMS, or Health Monitoring System, is a great tool which can literally save lives.
+An HMS, or Health Monitoring System, is a great tool that can literally save lives.
 It uses transmitters that receive signals about a person’s heartbeat, for instance, and sends the data to a receiver via Wi-Fi.
-Basically, it monitors a patient’s health statistics 24/7 and is much more convenient than the bulky equipment most hospitals currently use.
+In essence, it monitors patient health statistics 24/7 and is much more convenient than the bulky equipment often used in most hospitals.

 It is an exceptional system for any hospital or medical organization with many patients since it can monitor and track health conditions, allowing you to provide extra quick medical help in emergency situations.

 In this article, we will explain why every hospital needs an HMS, how it works, and what problems it can solve.
 We intend to provide you with a better understanding of the system in case you are curious about health monitoring system development.

 A health monitoring system (HMS) is a systemic tool utilized in hospitals to track vitals, and sometimes to monitor athletes’ health.
 An HMS acts as an early warning system that helps in diagnosing the illness at its earliest stages so that any serious damage or health problems can be prevented.
 Besides predicting the illness due to the change in cell energy levels, it can also detect any anomalies, and will also provide useful diagnostic support.

 It will monitor the patients' heart rate, body temperature, blood oxygen saturation, blood pressure, glucose levels, skin perspiration, respiration rate, capnography, and other essential parameters.
 All this information is critical in preventing various illnesses, especially dangerous ones like heart attacks.

 An HMS is a vital tool that provides real-time data using wireless sensor networks.
 The sensors attach to a patient’s body to monitor the aforementioned patient health parameters and the software that an HMS includes helps transmit the information to their doctor or a hospital.
 Some applications even send information to family or legal guardians.